TagineerDai/vis_extract/README.md

-# vis_extract
-Visualization fragments collection.
+# vis_extractVisualization fragments collection.### MATLAB and Origin+ Heatmap for feature value visualization.+ Linechart for loss/accuracy comparing.(del)### Python+ Histogram for feature value distribution.+ Gradient aggregation for convolution kernel.**REF**    [1] [How convolutional networks see the world](https://zhuanlan.zhihu.com/p/30403766).
+An exploration of convnet filters with Keras